stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### PILCHARDS

 Yeah.
 Yeah.
-Yeah, so why don't you pop up those lil' stairs into your lil' trunky office with your military histories--
+Yeah, so, why don't you pop up those lil' stairs into your lil' trunky office with your military histories--

 #### UNAL